Controversial Frank Rizzo Statue In Center City Removed Overnight

 PHILADELPHIA (CBS) – The Frank Rizzo statue in Center City was removed overnight after protesters vandalized it and tried to tear the controversial symbol down themselves.
-The statue which has stood on the steps of the Municipal Services Building for over a decade was removed around 1 a.m.
+The statue, which has stood on the steps of the Municipal Services Building for more than two decades, was removed around 1 a.m.
 Wednesday.

 Crews used a crane to lift and remove the 2,000-pound, 10-foot tall bronze statue.
 It was removed under the watchful eyes of the National Guard and very few other onlookers.